poorting/nfdump2clickhouse/README.md

 ### Clickhouse
 #### Server

-The quickest, easiest and preferred way - if you have docker installed - is to spin up a clickhouse docker container by issuing a ``docker compose up -d`` command in this directory.
+The quickest, easiest and preferred way - if you have [docker engine installed from the docker repositories](https://docs.docker.com/engine/install/debian/) - is to spin up a clickhouse docker container by issuing a ``docker compose up -d`` command in this directory.
 The resulting clickhouse instance will have no password set, but it is only reachable from the localhost.
 It will also be automatically restarted after reboot.

 If you really do want to install clickhouse directly on your machine, you can follow the [setup instructions](https://clickhouse.com/docs/en/install/#self-managed-install) at [clickhouse.com](https://clickhouse.com/) to setup a clickhouse server.
 Note that nfdump2clickhouse assumes that the default user can be used without password, so ensure this is the case **and** that clickhouse can only be reached from localhost!

 #### Client
+**!!!Do NOT install clickhouse-client from your distros' repositories.
+That verion is *too old* to work!!!**

 Follow the [instructions](https://clickhouse.com/docs/en/install/#available-installation-options) to install from DEB or RPM packages, but only install the client package (e.g. ``sudo apt-get install -y clickhouse-client``).

 If you have the server (container) running, the client can be started with ``clickhouse-client`` and should connect to the clickhouse server automatically.